Steve987321/toadclicker/README.md

 You can also add me on discord if you have any other questions: Vierkant#9976
 ## Features

-Future features or updates to be added:
-- [ ] Click sounds
-- [ ] Better randomazation
-- [ ] customize the randomazation

 **Clicker Tab**

 - Left Autoclicker